haaag/PyTwitch/README.md

 ### 🔒Credentials

-For authentication, you can set environment vars in your `shell` or use the `.env` file.
+For authentication, you can set environment vars in your `shell` or use the `.env` file and put it in the root of the project.

 [env-template](https://github.com/haaag/pytwitch/blob/main/env-template) file